A little inspiration goes a long way...

 "A person starts to live when he can live outside of himself." -Albert Einstein

-The Personal Advocate Linking Services (PALS) and Financial Aid Awareness programs link students to resources on and off campus in a variety of areas with special emphasis on applying for financial aid, responsible borrowing, avoiding bad debt and paying back student loans.
-Other initiatives include emphasis on student responsibilities related to financial aid, eSTORM and email.
+The Personal Advocate Linking Services (PALS) and Financial Aid Awareness programs link students to resources on- and off-campus in a variety of areas with special emphasis on applying for financial aid, responsible borrowing, avoiding bad debt and paying back student loans.
+Other initiatives include emphasis on general student responsibilities, financial aid, eSTORM and email.